 Corner design has a significant effect on how well an intersection serves the diversity of roadway users.
-A well-designed intersection with appropriate corner radii helps slow turning vehicles, improve visibility, and can improve yielding compliance.
+A well-designed intersection with appropriate corner radii as a design element helps slow turning vehicles, improve visibility, and can improve yielding compliance.